 You can buy levonorgestrel morning-after pills (like Plan B One-Step, Take Action, My Way, Option 2, Preventeza, AfterPill, My Choice, Aftera, and EContra) over the counter without a prescription at drugstores and pharmacies.
 It doesn’t matter how old you are and it doesn’t matter what your gender is.
 Sometimes the morning-after pill is locked up or kept behind the counter, so you may have to ask the pharmacist or store clerk for help getting it — but you don’t have to have a prescription or show your ID.

 You can also get the morning-after pill at many family planning or health department clinics, and Planned Parenthood health centers.

 Plan B One-Step usually costs about $40–$50.
-Generics like Take Action, My Way, Option 2, Preventeza, My Choice, Aftera, and EContra generally cost less — about $15-$45.
+Generics like Take Action, My Way, Option 2, Preventeza, My Choice, Aftera, and EContra generally cost less — about $11–$45.
 You can also order a generic brand called AfterPill online for $20 + $5 shipping.
 (AfterPill can’t be shipped quick enough to use if you need a morning-after pill right now, but you can buy it and put it in your medicine cabinet in case you need it in the future.)

-The brand of EC you buy or how much you pay for it doesn’t matter — all levonorgestrel morning-after pills work the same way.
+The brand of EC you buy or how much you pay for it doesn’t matter — all brand-name and generic levonorgestrel morning-after pills work just as well.

 You may be able to get the morning-after pill for free or low cost from a Planned Parenthood health center, your local health department, or another family planning clinic.
 Call your nearest Planned Parenthood to see if they can help you get emergency contraception that fits your budget.

-Since the morning-after pill works better the sooner you take it, it’s a good idea to buy it BEFORE you need it.
+Since the morning-after pill works better the sooner you take it, it’s a good idea to get it BEFORE you need it.
 You can keep it in your medicine cabinet and it will be there for you, just in case.
-That way you can take it as soon as possible if an accident happens, and you won’t have to worry about finding it at the store when you’re totally stressed out.
+That way you can take it as soon as possible if an accident happens, and you won’t have to worry about finding it at the store when you’re stressed out.